mattermost/mattermost-plugin-starter-template/README.md

 ### Deploying with Local Mode

-If your Mattermost server is running locally, you can configure the server to listen on a unix socket.
-The plugin deploy scripts can then interact directly with the server without requiring authentication credentials.
-In order to do this, you need to edit the server's `ServiceSettings` in `mattermost-server/config/config.json` to support [local mode](https://docs.mattermost.com/administration/mmctl-cli-tool.html#local-mode).
+If your Mattermost server is running locally, you can enable [local mode](https://docs.mattermost.com/administration/mmctl-cli-tool.html#local-mode) to streamline deploying your plugin.
+Edit your server configuration as follows:

 ```json
 {